-WordPress Simple Membership After Login Redirect add-on helps you set up a redirect login page for your members.
+WordPress Simple Membership After Login Redirect add-on shows you how to redirect your members to page when they log in and more.

 The following instructions shows you how to set up an after login redirect landing page for your members.
-This is important if you want to create a special page for your members based on their membership level.
+This is important if you want to create a special page with instructions for your members based on their membership level.
 There is also an option available that allows the members to be redirected to the page or post they are logging from.

 WordPress Simple Membership After Login Redirect Steps